Alberta Adoption Guide vs. Private Agency: What $15,000–$50,000 in Agency Fees Actually Buys You

 Do you need a private agency to adopt in Alberta?

-Only for private domestic adoption of a newborn through voluntary birth parent placement.
-Three of Alberta's four legal adoption pathways — public adoption, kinship/step-parent adoption, and many international adoptions — do not require a licensed private agency.
+Only for private domestic adoption through voluntary birth parent placement.
+Two of Alberta's four legal adoption pathways — public adoption and kinship/step-parent adoption — can proceed without a licensed private agency.
+Private domestic and international adoption require a licensed agency.
 For kinship and step-parent adoptions, families regularly self-represent using the Court of King's Bench Self-Help Kit.

 How much do private adoption agencies charge in Alberta?